Phil Lakin Jr. first moved to District 8 when he was 9 years old.

 Lakin is C.E.O. of the Tulsa Community Foundation (TCF) and has been since 1999.
 TCF is the second largest community foundation in the United States.
 Lakin is known for working with donors, community leaders and elected officials to improve the Tulsa area.

 Councilor Lakin is an active member of many community and governmental organizations.
 Before running for office, Lakin served on the State Board of Education and Metropolitan Tulsa Transit Authority Board.
 He also served as president of the board for the Tulsa Zoo and helped during the zoo's privatization efforts.
-Lakin still serves on the boards of the Tulsa Area United Way, Tulsa Community College Foundation, and several charitable foundations.
+Lakin serves on the boards of the Tulsa Community College Foundation, The Juniper Fund, and several charitable foundations.
 He is an officer of the American Alpine Club and The Juniper Fund.
 The Lakins are members of Southern Hills Baptist Church, where Councilor Lakin serves as a deacon.

-He has been married to his wife, Adriane, for 23 years.
+He has been married to his wife, Adriane, for 27 years.
 The couple has three sons, Brooks, Alex and Cooper.
-Lakin has been to the last 37 Indy 500 races, a trip that started with his father, but now includes his sons, uncle, and nephew.
+Lakin has been to the last 39 Indy 500 races, a trip that started with his father, but now includes his sons, uncle, and nephew.
 Lakin is also an avid hiker and climber.
 He has summited the Matterhorn, Cotopaxi, Mt.
-Rainier and all 54 of Colorado's 14,000-foot peaks.
+Rainier and all of the peaks in the continental United States that exceed 14,000 ft.

 Lakin said he loves Tulsa, and wants to see it thriving.